 Can I take a gap year during university?

-You could also consider the Turing Scheme, which enables university students to embark on an internship abroad for a period of between 4 weeks and 12 months.
+You could also explore the Turing Scheme, which enables university students to embark on an internship abroad for a period of between 4 weeks and 12 months.
+To find out what else is on offer, search work experience and volunteering opportunities abroad.

 Should I take a year out after university?